praneethchinna/syoft/README.md

 Hi as per the order I mention below the screen are presented in the app

-1-welcome Screen
+1-welcome Screen,
-2-login Screen
+2-login Screen,
-3-sign UP Screen
+3-sign UP Screen,
 4-Dashboard Screen(page1,page2,page3)